Benchmarking TD-DFT and Wave Function Methods for Oscillator Strengths and Excited-State Dipole Moments: Introduction

 In assessing theoretical models for these two ES properties, an additional complexity comes from the fact that various ``options'' are available to compute these, which is not the case for VEEs.
 First, the actual value of the oscillator strength naturally depends on the gauge of the interaction operator between the quantum system and the applied periodic field, and these quantities can be determined in the so-called length, velocity, or mixed gauges, the former being the typical default in most electronic structure software packages.
-The results obtained with these three gauges are equivalent only when the wave function is exact.
-Taking neon, the nitrogen molecule, and water as examples, Pawloski \emph{et al.}~demonstrated that the gauge invariance improves significantly going from CC2 and CCSD to CC3. \cite{Paw04} This is, to the very best of our knowledge, the only study tackling this issue in a systematic way, the sole exception being an earlier work limited to CCSD by Pedersen and Koch. \cite{Ped98}
+The results obtained with these three gauges are equivalent only when the wave function is exact (or in the complete basis set limit for approximate methods, such as the random phase approximation or TD-DFT, \cite{Dre05} which fulfill the Thomas-Reiche-Kuhn sum rule, \cite{Tho25,Rei25,Kuh25} the fulfillment of this sum rule being commonly used as a test of the degree of completeness of the one-electron basis set). \cite{Sau19} Taking neon, the nitrogen molecule, and water as examples, Pawloski \emph{et al.}~demonstrated that the gauge invariance improves significantly going from CC2 and CCSD to CC3. \cite{Paw04} This is, to the very best of our knowledge, the only study tackling this issue in a systematic way, the sole exception being an earlier work limited to CCSD by Pedersen and Koch. \cite{Ped98}